keboola/developers-docs/extend/registration/index.md

 ![File input detail screenshot](/extend/registration/file-input-2.png)

 #### fileOutput
 This flag provides a UI for setting the file output mapping.
-With this UI you can set:
+With this UI, you can set:

-- *source* - the name of the file produced by the application
+- *source* -- the name of the file produced by the application
-- *file tags* - the file tags assigned to the produced file
+- *file tags* -- the file tags assigned to the produced file
-- *is public* - the file is accessible to anyone knowing its URL
+- *is public* -- the file is accessible to anyone knowing its URL
-- *is permanent* - the file won't be deleted after 180 days
+- *is permanent* -- the file won't be deleted after 180 days

 {: .image-popup}
 ![File output screenshot](/extend/registration/file-output-1.png)